SeattleDave.com

 Is Seattle expensive in January?

-Seattle is never a truly cheap city, but January is usually one of the least expensive months for hotels.
+Seattle is never a truly cheap city, but January is one of the least expensive months for hotels.
 Food, drinks, museum tickets, rideshares, and parking are still city-priced, but lodging value is often much better than in summer.

 Do I need a car in Seattle in January?